IonicaBizau/same-time/README.md

 # same-time [![Donate now][donate-now]][paypal-donations]

-Call functions in parallel and memorize the results.
+Call functions in parallel and stores the results.

 ## Installation